-Wairarapa Estate is primarily Pinus radiata, with some minor species planted in patches.
-All Pinus radiata crops are managed either on a pruned, framing or untended regime.
+FEL's managed investment estate is primarily Pinus radiata, with some minor species planted in patches such as for erosion control.
+All radiata crops are managed either on a pruned, framing or untended regime.
 It is intended to replant all areas after harvest with improved genetics.

 Pinus radiata is the most extensively used species for plantation forestry in New Zealand due to its fast-growing behaviour, durability and versatility.
-It was introduced to New Zealand in the 1850s, adapted to our climate quickly and by the early 1900's Pinus radiata plantations were throughout the country.
+It was introduced to New Zealand in the 1850s, adapted to our climate quickly, and by the early 1900s radiata plantations were throughout the country.
 During the 1950s, genetic improvement commenced and currently continue to produce higher quality wood.

 Demand for quality wood is always increasing both domestic and internationally.